near/pagoda-console/frontend/README.md

     :::info -> <Info></Info>
 * Replace urls as necessary to match routes in the DC
     * Any relative or absolute links will need to be updated
+    * image links that are used with ![ may need to be updated
+        * you may also be able to search for "/docs/assets"
 * Acorn # in headers need to be removed e.g. ## Viewing NFTs in the wallet {#viewing-nfts-in-wallet}
     the {#...} needs to be removed